 The Chaplaincy addresses the spiritual needs of the College community.
-The Chaplain serves as the "pastor of the College" and is also available for spiritual guidance.
-The Chaplain seeks to build relationships with students in order to better serve their personal and spiritual needs.
-He serves as the coordinator for religious life activities by sponsoring a midweek chapel service, spiritual life retreats, and national and international service trips.
+The Chaplain serves as the "pastor of the College," is available for spiritual guidance, and seeks to build relationships with students in order to better serve their personal and spiritual needs.
+The Chaplain serves as the coordinator for religious life activities by sponsoring a midweek chapel service, spiritual life retreats, and national and international service trips.
 The Chaplain's office is located in the Student Development Center (the Hut).